krbarounis/NTY-bestsellers-classification-project/README.md

 ## Process

 I gathered data through the New York Times' Book API as well as by scraping GoodReads.com.
 Bestsellers from 2017 to the present were sourced from the NYT API, while non-bestsellers from 2017-2018 were sourced from GoodReads.
-Ultimately, features for each book (both bestsellers and non-bestsellers) were also scapred from GoodReads.
+Ultimately, features for each book (both bestsellers and non-bestsellers) were also scraped from GoodReads.

 ## The Data & EDA